rossaman4/vivax_clinical_illness/3. Age-incidence curves/readme.md

 ### 3. Age-incidence curves (Figure 5)

 The age-incidence curves for clinical episodes are simulated using _OpenMalaria_, a comprehensive simulation model for malaria dynamics and interventions.
+The code for the vivax component in this manuscript is included (version 48).

 The scenarios and output files are in /scenarios.

 If you would like to rerun the scenarios: